0x73746F66/stream-socket-server/README.md

 ## Road map

-- Close all connected client sockets manually on `Server::stop` instead of trusting PHP object destruct which may not fire at the expected moment
 - Add capability to establish a UDP socket
 - Add an example of a standard JavaScript `WebSocket` client
-- Expose a method return a Client construct for a `Client::id`